sealvault/sealvault/website/src/index.md

 ## User Problems

-Wallet users who regularly use social and gaming dapps and like to experiment with new stuff have the following problems:
+Wallet users who regularly use social and gaming dapps and like to experiment with new projects have the following problems:

 <div class="grid cards" markdown>